gotson/komga/README.md

 ## Status & vision

-The first version is a simple server with only an API and no UI.
-It's aimed to work with [Tachiyomi](https://github.com/inorichi/tachiyomi) through an extension.
+For now Komga is a simple server without user interface, providing an API and OPDS feed.
+It can work with [Tachiyomi](https://github.com/inorichi/tachiyomi) through the official extension, as well as most OPDS readers.

 Future versions may bring:

-- support for multiple libraries (multiple folders)
+- support for multiple libraries (multiple root folders)
 - a web UI to administrate the server
 - matching with online metadata sources (like ComicVine) to enrich information like description or genre